Stormwater Damage Litigation

 There are essentially 3 types of water:

 - Potable water – Water used for drinking

 - Reclaimed water – Water used to irrigate your lawn or crops

 - Storm water – Water from a Florida Thunderstorm

 What is Stormwater Intrusion?
 Why you must file a Lawsuit.

 The process to recover money from your insurance policies on stormwater property damage can be long and arduous.
-Most individual efforts to deal with insurance companies are made in vain.
-If you file a claim with your insurance company, it will likely be denied because it is a tort being committed by your neighbor and the insurance company will likely tell you that this is a private civil matter between neighbors.
-Additionally, even if paid, it is not a good deal for you because it will result in a substantial increase in your next year’s premium if the insurance company accepts and pays your claim.
-Furthermore, insurance counsel will handle your lawsuit, insurance counsel will listen to the insurance company (not you) as the insurance company is the client, and you will likely be pressured by very inexperienced insurance counsel and your insurance company to settle your lawsuit involving extremely complex stormwater, sediment and soil intrusion issues on very unfavorable terms which do not resolve the issue.
-We recommend you instead hire an experienced stormwater litigation team consisting of 2 trial attorneys, 1 paralegal, and 1 stormwater engineer who will serve as the expert witness
+Most individual efforts deal with insurance companies by filing a claim.
+It will likely be denied because it is a “tort” being committed by your neighbor and the insurance company will likely tell you that this is a “private civil” matter between neighbors.
+Even if your insurance company pays you for your damages suffered, it may result in a substantial increase in your next year’s premium.
+Furthermore, insurance counsel will handle your lawsuit.
+Insurance counsel listens to the insurance company (not you, the homeowner) as the insurance company is the client.
+You might be pressured by inexperienced insurance counsel and insurance company to settle your lawsuit involving complex storm water, sediment and soil intrusion issues on unfavorable terms which do not resolve the issue.
+We recommend you instead hire an experienced storm water litigation team consisting of 2 trial attorneys, 1 paralegal and 1 storm water engineer who will serve as the expert witness.

 How you can afford to Hire an Experienced Stormwater Litigation Team

 Payments for stormwater lawsuits can be handled in 1 of 3 ways: